pybm/projects/python-basics/intervals-timer/README.md

-This on is about two premade intervals, first is 5 mins then the second one
+## Intervals Timer

-is 1 min, both distinguished at the end of countdown by specific beep sound.
+A simple interval timer based on a training method I used years ago.

-I had this idea from late 90s when I was experimenting this training
+5 minutes of work.

-technique by doing 1 exercise for 5 min then rest for 1 min,
+1 minute of rest.

-back then the only efficient way was by timing with an
+Each interval ends with a distinct beep.

-electronic watch that required manual programming after each interval.
+Back then, the only way to track this was with an electronic watch, manually resetting it after every round.

-These few lines of codes can be actually developed into a really useful phone app.
+This script automates that process in a few lines of code.

-Two example that can be use in are sport and cooking.
+Simple idea, but surprisingly useful — from workouts to cooking.